 6. Keep it skimmable.

 You want your reader to quickly and easily find the most relevant information.
 Make use of headers, titles, and sections in order to ensure readability and skimmability.
 Save the long prose for a cover letter.
-Instead, stick to succinct points and explanations, highlighting your most impressive achievements in terms of how they will help your future employer.
+Instead, stick to succinct points and explanations, highlighting your most impressive achievements in terms of how they can help your future employer.

 7. Tailor your experience.

-Keeping it skimmable means nixing all the irrelevant information.
+Keeping it skimmable means nixing all irrelevant information.
 We know it can be hard, especially when you’ve put a lot of thought and time into what you’ve written, but don’t be afraid to make some major edits.